My early writing for Curious Lion was terrible.

 Group learning is the perfect environment for catalysts and nourishers to kick-start your momentum.
 But what about sustaining it?

 I saw how members of a group who have success are lifted up even further by others sharing that success.
-See for yourself by keeping an eye on Write of Passage alum Brandon Zhang whose Twitter following grew from 0 to 5,000 between May and August 2020 thanks to his prolific creation of quality content and the enthusiasm of other alumni in sharing it.
+See for yourself on Twitter where alumni of Write of Passage are congratulated for their prolific creation of quality content and promoted enthusiastically by other alumni.

 Success strikes when you least expect it.
 Having a group or community helps you sustain it.